Comments from the Peanut Gallery: Yes or No?

 - Comment sections can act as “reviews” for your content, letting you and your audience know what’s hitting home and what isn’t.
 A comment section can be a great way to brainstorm additions to your work with the people who’ll be making the most of it.

 - You’ll be able to more effectively understand what it is your audience wants to work with and what problems they may be experiencing.
 In turn, you can work to solve those problems with new iterations of your product or service.

 On the other hand, curating comments takes a lot of time – and yes, you’ll need to do some curating.
 As anyone who uses YouTube knows, comment section conversations can get rapidly off-track and even turn downright derogatory.

 - If you want your comments to remain places of positive conversation, you’ll have to instigate rules.
 You’ll also have to monitor postings to maintain that space and purpose.

-- The comment section on a piece of content is a great place to learn more about what your consumer audience wants.
+- Feedback on a piece of content is a great way to learn more about what your consumer audience wants.
 But if this is your sole method of consumer engagement, you might find yourself trying to solve problems that are outside of your field.

 - Comment sections shouldn’t drive you to rework your whole brand.
 Will consumer response drive your product away from its original purpose?
 If you answered ‘maybe,’ it may be best to avoid integrating comments into your platform.